andrewpareles/void-editor/extensions/void/README.md

-# TODOs
+# Welcome!

+Welcome!
+This file is where we track our TODOs.
+Feel free to add to the list or help us knock out some bullet points.
+Cheers!

 ## Core

-- We need to migrate the void extension to be a native VS Code extension.
+- Migrate the void extension to be a native VS Code extension.
 There's initial work here at `glass.contribution.ts`.

-- We need to allow access to the VS Code extension marketplace.
+- Allow access to the VS Code extension marketplace.

-- We need to re-write the whole file when the user clicks "Apply" and show a gray progress indicator in the BG.
+- Re-write the whole file when the user clicks "Apply" and show a gray progress indicator in the BG.